Klaus Meyer

 Contact

-I have recently led two major research projects that have generated two books (Estrin and Meyer, 2004; Meyer and Estrin, 2007) and a stream of scholarly articles.
+I have led two major research projects on foreign entry that have generated two books (Estrin & Meyer, ed., 2004; Meyer & Estrin, ed., 2007) and a stream of scholarly articles.
 The first project in collaboration with London Business School covers Egypt, India, South Africa and Vietnam; the second has been based at Copenhagen Business School and covers Hungary, Poland and Lithuania.
 The main theme in this research has been the interaction of local institutions and strategies of foreign investors.

-The Role of Multinational Enterprises in Society: I am interested in the impact of foreign investors on the economic transition and development of the host economies, for instance in the context of privatization-related acquisitions or in terms of technology spillovers.
-I have written two survey papers on the issue (Meyer, 2004a; Meyer, 2005), edited a collection of readings (Meyer, ed.
-2008) and collaborated with a former PhD student for a meta-analysis of the spillover literature (Meyer and Sinani, 2009) as well as a study on spillovers from FDI in Estonia (Sinani and Meyer, 2004).
+Multinational Enterprises and Society: Beyond managerial research questions, I am interested in the impact of foreign investors on the economic transition and development of the host economies, for instance through technology spillovers.
+I have written a perspective paper on the issue (Meyer, JIBS 2004a; Meyer, 2005), edited a collection of readings (Meyer, ed.
+2008) and contributed one empirical study on technology spillovers from FDI in Estonia (Sinani & Meyer, JCE 2004).
+This work culminated in a highly cited meta-analysis of the spillover literature that explores cross-country variations in spillover effects finding a U-shaped relationship between received productivity spillovers and a countries economic and institutional development (Meyer & Sinani, JIBS 2009).

 | Home | About Me | Research | Publications | Teaching | Photos | Contact |